 Tree removal is normally carried out by tree arborist services all year round, but there is a dramatic drop-off in demand for their services during the colder months.

 It is cheaper to remove trees during the winter.
 The main reason is supply and demand.
-There is very little work going for tree removal services, so they reduce their prices in a bid to win more work.
+There is very little work going on for tree removal services, so they reduce their prices in a bid to win more work.

 It actually has less to do with the best time of year for the tree and more about the best time of year to hire tree service companies.